Global Compound Management Market is Going Through Major Technological Transformations

 The large share of North America is attributed to the presence of the large pharmaceutical and biopharma industry.
 As a result, several companies in North America are engaged in drug discovery activities, which require the maintenance of substantial chemical libraries.
 Moreover, to maintain the productivity of such innovative drugs and biologics, most of the leading pharma and biopharma companies have started building compound management facilities or contracting external service providers.

-The growth of the Sample Management market can be attributed to increasing drug discovery activities, the growing biopharmaceutical industry, and the rising trend in outsourcing compound/sample management.
+The growth of the market can be attributed to increasing drug discovery activities, the growing biopharmaceutical industry, and the rising trend in outsourcing compound/sample management.

 The rising drug discovery activity is leading to an increased demand for compounds, which is positively affecting market growth.